 Clai Brombonero 2007

 Giorgio Clai himself is a cult personality of Croatian winemaking and his Brombonero is for sure on the same track.

-This 100% Refošk (refosco) is a love-or-hate wine because this grape variety (native to coastal part of Italy, Slovenia and Croatia - Friuli, Kras, Istria) is quite tannic, strong in flavour, dark in colour and – unless you are used to it – unusual to the palate.
+This 100% Refošk (refosco) is a love-or-hate wine because this grape variety (native to coastal part of Italy, Slovenia and Croatia – Friuli, Kras, Istria) is quite tannic, strong in flavor, dark in color and – unless you are used to it – unusual to the palate.

 However, Clai managed to tame it and make a big wine out of it.

 Moreno Coronica has a reputation of being the master of Teran.
 He was one of the first (if not the first) who knew how to make a seriously good wine out of Teran grape, which is (like Refošk) the enfant terrible of Istrian grapes.

 Coronica showed us that Teran loves longer aging in wooden (in his case barrique) barrels and bottles.
 His Gran Teran is an example of bold; but well-balanced wine, and is definitely the one to remember.

 Enjingi Venje (white) 2007

 Any list of Croatian cult wines or winemakers would be incomplete without Mr. Ivan Enjingi from Vallis Aurea (golden valley).
 This blend of white grapes: Graševina, Riesling, Sauvignon Blanc, Pinot Gris and Traminer from the Venje position was the first Croatian wine to make a significant breakthrough on the international market.